NDNU-IOS-2020-Group2/Help/README.md

 2. [Schema](#Schema)

 ## Overview
-[APP NAME] is a volunteer driven app used to assist people in emergency situations, the app will use a GPS system to let people alert others in their immediate area along with a short Message if applicable.
+Help! is a volunteer driven app used to assist people in emergency situations, the app will use a GPS system to let people alert others in their immediate area along with a short Message if applicable.